sysrev/sysrev/README.md

 ## Testing

 Testing is done both locally and on our Jenkins continuous deployment server at builds.insilica.co.

-To switch between using the production and development versions of the compiled ClojureScript:

-> (sysrev.web.index/set-web-asset-path "/out-production")
-> (sysrev.web.index/set-web-asset-path "/out-dev")

 ## Fixing Remote Testing Issues